emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

 With this example in mind, consider Elisp macros to be a way of saying "this little thing here helps me express this larger procedure more succinctly, while the actual code that runs is still that of the latter."

 The above macro I wrote has its body start with a quasi-quote, so you do not get to appreciate the nuances of evaluation within it.
-Let me show you this other approach, instead, where I write a macro that lets me define several almost identical interactive functions ([[#h:make-your-interactive-function-also-work-from-lisp-calls][Make your interactive function also work from Lisp calls]]).
+Let me show you this other approach, instead, where I write a macro that lets me define several almost identical interactive functions ([Make your interactive function also work from Lisp calls](#h:make-your-interactive-function-also-work-from-lisp-calls)).

 ```emacs-lisp
 (defmacro my-define-command (name &rest expressions)